DragonetMC/DragonProxy/CODE_OF_CONDUCT.md

 Examples of unnaceptable behavior by particpants include:

 * Being disrespectful towards each other for any reason
-* The needless injnection of politics into the project or its community
+* The needless injection of politics into the project or its community
 * Expecting special treatment based on age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race,